BuggerBugs/SC1015-Mini-Project/README.md

 * The best model to predict song popularity for this dataset is Random Forest (50.6% Accuracy)
 - Regression Models and Non-Oversampled Classification Models are not suitable in predicting song popularities from the lowest and highest categories in this dataset.
 * It is difficult to get a model with high accuracy to predict what song people would like, or dislike.
-* SMOTE Oversampling can reduce bias of models towards song popularity category 2 (the majority class), but reduces overall model accuracy for this dataset.
+* SMOTE Oversampling can reduce bias of models towards song popularity category 2 (the majority class), but reduces overall model accuracy for models trained on this dataset.

 * A larger and less imbalanced dataset could be needed to reduce bias, as well as noise from oversampling, and ultimately train better performing models for artistes to utilise and decide which songs to include in their albums, or which ones to leave out!